robiningelbrecht/docker-browsershot/README.md

 ------

 A docker container that allows you to use the [Spatie\Browsershot](https://github.com/spatie/browsershot) package.
-Currently it requires ^PHP8.1, feel free to fork and change. consider giving it a ⭐ when you do.
+Currently it requires `^php8.1`, feel free to fork and change.
+Consider giving it a ⭐ when you do.

 ## Installation & usage